The Blue Heeler is a unique and special herding dog from Australia.

 However, their need for a purpose and desire to work means that they are not suitable for families with very young children.

-Their natural behavior of nipping at the heels of livestock sometimes occurs family setting.
+Their natural behavior of nipping at the heels of livestock sometimes occurs in family settings.
 They have been known to:

 - Nip small children during play – especially when over excited.